Alexander Erler

 Alexander Erler ([alɛkˈsandɐ ˈɛrlɐ]; born 27 October 1997) is an Austrian professional tennis player.
-He has a career high ATP singles ranking of world No. 322, achieved on 4 October 2021.
-He has a career high doubles ranking of world No. 42, achieved on 6 March 2023.
-He has won three doubles titles on the ATP Tour with compatriot Lucas Miedler, at home tournaments in Kitzbühel and in Vienna, and in Acapulco.
+He has a career high ATP doubles ranking of world No. 32, achieved on 8 May 2023.
+He has a career high singles ranking of No. 322, achieved on 4 October 2021.

+Erler has won eight doubles titles on the ATP Tour, seven with compatriot Lucas Miedler, at the home tournaments in 2021 and in 2023 Kitzbühel, in 2022 and in 2024 Vienna, as well as in Acapulco, Munich, Antwerp, plus one with Andreas Mies at the 2024 Kitzbühel.

 On the ITF Futures Tour, Erler has reached 15 ITF singles finals, with a record of 7 wins and 8 losses.
 He has also reached 38 ITF doubles finals, with a record of 25 wins and 13 losses.

 Professional career

 2015: ATP doubles debut

 Erler made his ATP main draw debut at the 2015 Generali Open Kitzbühel in the doubles draw, partnering Philipp Kohlschreiber.

 2021: ATP singles debut and first match win, maiden doubles ATP title

-At the 2021 Generali Open Kitzbühel, Erler won his first ATP match as a wildcard defeating Carlos Alcaraz.
+At the 2021 Generali Open Kitzbühel, Erler won his first ATP match as a wildcard defeating future world no. 1 Carlos Alcaraz who was then ranked No. 55.
 At the same tournament, he won the doubles title partnering Lucas Miedler.